firesim/firesim/docs/Getting-Started-Guides/On-Premises-FPGA-Getting-Started/Initial-Setup/Xilinx-XDMA-Template.rst

 Install the Xilinx XDMA and XVSEC drivers
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Machines: Run Farm Machines.
+**Machines:** Run Farm Machines.

-Next, run the following:
+First, run the following to install the XDMA kernel module:

 .. code-block:: bash